Assassination of Ahmad Shah Massoud: Panjshir Valley

 Dahmane and al-Ouaer departed the Darunta training camp on 12 August 2001, driving northwest through Taliban-controlled Afghanistan to the Northern Alliance-held Panjshir Valley.
-Following an alternate route from Surobi along the Tagab Valley, the Arabs' reached Gulbahar, an entrance to the Panjshir Valley, where their Taliban escort departed and the two were received by the Panjshiri mujahideen.
-With the interview already approved by Massoud following Zawahiri's forged letter to Abdul Rasul Sayyaf purporting to be from the London-based Islamic Observation Centre, the Northern Alliance commander responsible for that region, Bismillah Khan, had ordered a car prepared for the Arabs.
+Following an alternate route from Surobi along the Tagab Valley, the Arabs reached Gulbahar, an entrance to the Panjshir Valley, where their Taliban escort departed and the two were received by Panjshiri mujahideen.
+With the interview already approved by Massoud following Zawahiri's forged letter, the Northern Alliance commander responsible for that region, Bismillah Khan, had ordered a car prepared for the Arabs.
 From the initial checkpoint they were driven to a second checkpoint and brought into Sayyaf's office.
 According to Amrullah Saleh, the Arabs reportedly instructed the Panjshiri driver to drive carefully to avoid damaging their equipment.
 Shortly after, the Arabs stayed with commander Bismillah Khan in Charikar, Parwan, who made arrangements for the two to tour the Northern Alliance's front lines in Panjshir.

 Just over a week after the Arabs' arrival, they conducted interviews with the top leaders of the Northern Alliance, including Ahmad Shah Massoud, President Burhannudin Rabbani, Shia leader Sayed Mustafa Kazemi, and Pashtun leaders Haji Abdul Qadeer and Abdul Rasul Sayyaf, who had all gathered at Sayyaf's office for a meeting.
 According to Ahmad Jamshid, Massoud's personal secretary and cousin, "They [the Arabs] were always asking Sayyaf, 'We would like to interview Massoud, where is Massoud, when can we see him?'".
-The Arabs failed to meet with Ahmad Shah Massoud despite his attendance at the meeting.
+The Arabs failed to meet with Massoud despite his attendance at the meeting.

 Several days later, the Arabs were driving north up the Panjshir Valley where they were housed at a VIP guest house used for significant visitors, including at times CIA officials.